 Record each pet’s name, breed, size, appearance description, official registration number (if registered or listed with a registry), and general temperament description.

-Medication and preventative information.
+Medication and Preventative Information

-Record the location of where food is kept, the brand of the food, the amount to be fed at each meal and the normal meal schedule.
+Record the location of where food is kept, the brand of the food, the amount to be fed at each meal, and the normal meal schedule.
 Label food bins, especially if you have multiple pets on different types of food.
 Don’t forget to list any treats or extras that are allowed, such as dental chews or snacks.

 List the amount and type of exercise and other daily protocols.
 Is your pet used to a 5 minute belly rub each day?
 What is your pet’s sleep routine?
 Even though your pet is adaptable, having this information may help a pet sitter or long-term care provider make your pet feel more at ease.

-If the list is specifically for short-term pet sitting, list your address during travel and your alternate contact information (i.e. the phone number of the person with whom you are staying) in case your cell phone is lost or damaged.
+If the list is specifically for short-term pet sitting, list your address during travel and your alternate contact information (things like the phone number of the person with whom you are staying) in case your cell phone is lost or damaged.

 Create a list of command words that your pet knows and what behavior is expected for each command.

 Review and update these instructions at least once annually.
 Finally, keep a copy somewhere handy, such as near the pet food or on the fridge.
-You want anyone helping with your pets unexpectedly to be able to easily find these instructions.
+You want anyone helping with your pets to be able to easily find these instructions.